How To Start a Business in Canada: A Step-by-Step Guide to Everything You Need to Know

-If you chose to operate as a partnership or corporation however, you must select who will occupy the positions of officer, director and shareholder of the corporation.
+If you chose to operate as a partnership or corporation, however, you must select who will occupy the positions of officer, director and shareholder(s) of the corporation.
 Then, these must be set out in resolutions that organize your corporation.

-3) Get Your Business Funded and Your Bank Accounts Open
+3) Open Business Bank Accounts

-A great creditor planning tool is to then register security against the corporation under the Personal Property and Security Act (PPSA), with yourself as first priority secured creditor.
+A great creditor planning tool is to register security against the corporation under the Personal Property and Security Act (PPSA), with yourself as first priority secured creditor.
 This way, if your business is not successful, your initial start up funds can be protected from other creditors.

-4) Business Contracts
+5) Business Contracts

-5) Retail or Office Location (including home office)
+6) Retail or Office Location (including home office)

 Now that your business is formed, funded and you have a location secured, next we must turn our mind to registering the business for its tax accounts.

 If your business will have employees (including yourself) you must also register for an RP Payroll account.
 Again, you can open a payroll account by phoning the CRA business line.
-The payroll number will be the same as your business number, however it will end in RP0001.
+The payroll number will be the same as your business number; however, it will end in RP0001.